skyline75489/pythondirector/README.txt

-README for pythondirector 1.0.0
+README for pythondirector 1.1.0

 This is a pure python TCP load balancer.
-It takes inbound TCP connections and connects them to one of a number of backend servers.
+It takes inbound TCP connections and connects them to one of a number of back-end servers.

 Project home: http://pythondirector.sourceforge.net/